 Frequently, people will look at sales and marketing as a simple numbers game and push that logic into their email marketing program.
 Add more people to an audience, push more communications to the audience, and if the percentages hold, they see more results.
 However, with B2B email marketing, that logic does not always hold up, and frequently, we see cases where a larger audience can dramatically lower the results of your email program.

 Opt-In programs are largely recommended throughout the industry, and do drive the best engagement rates and long term numbers.
-However, using B2B email lists is still something B2B marketers will need to do from time to time, particularly when just starting out or entering a new target market.
+However, using B2B email lists is still something B2B marketers will need to do, particularly when just starting out or entering a new target market.
 The comments in this article reflect the common reality that many B2B marketers face, and assumes that the vast majority of the targets in your list are using corporate email addresses (gmail, hotmail, & yahoo addresses work a little differently).
-Of course, we’re also working from the assumption that you and your team are also following all applicable laws within CANSPAM, CASL, or whatever regulations may exist in your country or the countries you are targeting.
+Of course, we’re also working from the assumption that you and your team are also following all applicable laws within CANSPAM, CASL, GPDR or whatever regulations may exist in your country or the countries you are targeting.

 Sender reputation matters for delivery of your messages.
 Corporate spam filters are very sophisticated and if they decide to block your message, not only will your targets not get the communication, you won’t receive bounce notifications for people who are no longer with the company.
 Sometimes, blocking is based simply on your domain IP or domain name reputation (see low cost providers below).
 However, more frequently, we see corporate filters adjusting to how many messages are coming into a domain within a certain time frame.
 If you’ve purchased a list that has good target companies for your solutions, but haven’t taken the time to properly identify and target fewer than 5 contacts for each company, many of the contacts on your list won’t see your message.
 The first 2-3 messages may get through, and the rest will be blocked as spam.